Terms of Trade

 (d) a receiver, manager, liquidator (provisional or otherwise) or similar person is appointed in respect of the Customer or any asset of the Customer.

-18.2 Te Pari may cancel any contract to which these terms and conditions apply or cancel Delivery of Goods at any time before the Goods are delivered by giving written notice to the Customer.
+17.2 Te Pari may cancel this Contract, or any contract to which these terms and conditions apply or cancel Delivery of Goods at any time before the Goods are delivered by giving written notice to the Customer.
 On giving such notice Te Pari shall repay to the Customer any money paid by the Customer for the Goods.
 Te Pari shall not be liable for any loss or damage whatsoever arising from such cancellation.

 20. Service of Notices